 - The question of whether the AMU was established by Muslims was important to decide whether Article 30 (1) of the Constitution applied to it.

 - Once Article 30 (1) applies to an institution, it has the freedom to reserve seats for students belonging to the community it represents.

-The SC ruled that AMU was not a minority institution because it had been established by an Act of Parliament and had not been set up by Muslims.
+The judgement: The SC ruled that AMU was not a minority institution because it had been established by an Act of Parliament and had not been set up by Muslims.